First-Time Homebuyer Guide

 Now that you know you’re ready to buy a home, take the time to research how much you can afford.
 You may come across some terms you’re unfamiliar with.
 That’s normal for someone who’s never bought a house before.
 So, here’s a resource to help you get acquainted with buyer terminology.

+TruePath Mortgage is offered by Twin Cities Habitat for Humanity.
+The mortgage offers a fixed, low interest rate and is designed to be affordable for families based on their income levels.
 Remember, there’s more to pay for than just your mortgage.
 You will also need to pay property taxes, homeowner’s insurance, closing costs, and utilities.
-In some cases, you will also have to pay Homeowner’s Association (HOA) fees.
+In some cases, you will also have to pay Homeowners Association (HOA) fees.

-Once you’ve determined what you’re comfortable paying, look at your mortgage options.
+Once you’ve determined what you’re comfortable paying, it's time to look at your mortgage options.

-When you buy a house, it’s very likely that you’ll need to take out a mortgage.
 A mortgage is a loan that a bank or a mortgage lender gives you to help pay for a house.
-You'll be responsible to pay back the loan over the term of the loan, typically 15 to 30 years.
+You'll be responsible to pay back the mortgage over the term of the loan, which is typically 15 to 30 years.
+As you pay off the mortgage you will build equity in your home - meaning you will own a little bit more of it each month.
 There are different types of mortgages, so you’ll need to choose the one that works best for you.

 Getting pre-approved for a mortgage might be the most important thing you can do when looking to buy a new home, because it tells you how much you can afford to buy.
 It also informs the lender you can be trusted to pay back your mortgage.